Decision Website Design

 .

-Now “position statements” are being written for the full topic.
-For example it could be an Immigration Policy.
+Now “position statements” have been written for the full topic (e.g. Immigration Policy).
 It’s not a detailed set of laws but a statement of what we want to accomplish and how we plan to get there.
-Once again, writers of a “position statement” are modifying their text to satisfy as many citizens as possible.
-Their writing is clear, concise, and combining results from subtopic voting that bring us together.
+The writing is clear and concise, written for the general public.

 .